Heavy Metals, Chocolate & Cacao: Weighing in on the Media Frenzy

 NOTE: The USA consumes the highest amount of chocolate per capita per day of any country in the world – yet chocolate did not make the list…

-So let’s get more specific: how much cadmium is in different foods, and how does this compare to Soma Cacao?
+So let’s get more specific.
+How much cadmium is found in different foods, and how does this compare to Soma Cacao?

 LEAD (Pb):